Ithaca College Solar Project Frequently Asked Questions (FAQ)

 The installation will offset 888 metric tons of CO2 equivalents annually, which corresponds with taking 187 cars off the road or the amount of carbon sequestered by 728 acres of mature U.S. forests each year.
 These annual offsets move Ithaca College towards its 2050 climate commitment goal of carbon neutrality.

-Located approximately 40 miles from campus on 15 acres of land in the Ontario County Town of Seneca.
-The land is agricultural zoned land and will be returned to that use after the installation term concludes.
-Construction began in December 2015 and is expected to be complete by summer 2016.
-The project is being built by Borrego Solar Systems Inc., a leading designer, developer, installer and operations and maintenance provider of grid-tied solar photovoltaic systems in the United States.
+The solar array is located approximately 40 miles from campus on 15 acres of land in the Ontario County Town of Seneca.
+The land is zoned for agricultural and will be returned to that use after the installation term concludes.
+Construction began in December 2015 and was completed in the fall of 2016.
+The project was built by Borrego Solar Systems Inc., a leading designer, developer, installer and operations and maintenance provider of grid-tied solar photovoltaic systems in the United States.

-4. Since the project is being built off-site, how is Ithaca receiving the energy?
+4. Since the solar array is off-site, how is Ithaca receiving the energy?

-One key program utilized for Ithaca College’s installation is remote net metering, which was enacted in 2014 and allows for entities to install solar at an off-site location and receive credits for the energy fed onto the grid.
+One key program utilized for Ithaca College’s installation is remote net metering, which was enacted in New York in 2014 and allows for entities to install solar at an off-site location and receive credits for the energy fed onto the New York Independent Operator (NYIO) grid.

 5. How was the installation paid for?

-The project will be financed through a power purchase agreement, which covers all upfront costs and maintenance, whereby the college buys the clean energy produced from the system owner at a set price over the 25-year term of the agreement through virtual net metering.
-Greenwood Energy, which has developed more than 95 MWs of renewable energy projects in the United States, will provide project financing then own and operate the array after completion.
+The project was financed through a power purchase agreement, which covers all upfront costs and maintenance, whereby the college buys the clean energy produced from the system owner at a set price over the 25-year term of the agreement.
+Greenwood Energy, which has developed more than 95 MWs of renewable energy projects in the United States, provided project financing and will own and operate the array.

-In addition, Ithaca’s project is the recipient of a $1.6 million New York State Energy Research and Development Authority (NYSERDA) grant, which was awarded through a competitive process to OneEnergy Renewables, who co-developed the project with Borrego Solar Systems, Inc. The grant is critical to the project’s financial viability and will fund roughly 25 percent of the total cost to develop and build the project.
+In addition, Ithaca’s project was the recipient of a $1.6 million New York State Energy Research and Development Authority (NYSERDA) grant, which was awarded through a competitive process to OneEnergy Renewables, who co-developed the project with Borrego Solar Systems, Inc. The grant was critical to the project’s financial viability and funded roughly 25 percent of the total cost to develop and build the project.

 6. Why has Ithaca College adopted this solar program?

 The primary purpose is to help reduce the college’s reliance on fossil fuels, and to move forward on its Climate Action Plan that was adopted in 2009.
 That plan called for the college to attain carbon neutrality by the year 2050.
 This is one of several programmatic activities the college has been investigating in recent years as it moves forward with both on- and off-campus initiatives to reduce its carbon footprint.
 This program is an opportune way for the college to jumpstart its alternative energy initiatives.
-Additionally, the net reverse metering program allows for savings against future electricity bills in the form of credits each year due to the production of energy from the solar array.
-The installation will save Ithaca College an estimated $10,000 to $50,000 annually, depending on the future price of electricity.
+Additionally, the virtual net energy metering program allows for savings against future electricity bills in the form of credits each year due to the production of energy from the solar array.

 7. When and why did Ithaca College consider adopting solar?